On the internal characterization of injective algebras: Complete (closed to simple extensions) universal algebras

-Sufficiency.
-Due to the sufficiency part of Prop.
-2 such homomorphism exists for each simple extension of each subalgebra of $A_1$.
-So required homomorphism on the whole $A_1$ exists due to Zorn's lemma (it's proved in [1], ch.2, th.5.9, this part of the proof isn't specific for boolean algebras). \end{proof}
+\begin{remark} The inversion of Prop.4 is executed in algebraic classes that satisfy CEP due to Prop.3.
+To construct extension of original homomorphism $A \rightarrow B$ on the whole $A_1 \supset A$ having particular extensions for each $A' \sqcup a'$ in $A_1$ we need to use Zorn's lemma.
+It's proved in [6], ch.2, th.5.9 (this part of the proof isn't specific for boolean algebras). \\ \end{remark}

-\begin{remark} Prop.
-3 follows that complete (divisible) Abelian groups and complete boolean algebras are complete algebras because they are injective objects in their categories.
-But next we check it directly. \end{remark}
+\begin{remark} From Prop.4 follows that complete (divisible) Abelian groups and complete boolean algebras are complete in the sense defined above because they are injective in their varieties.
+But next we check it directly.

+Another case of complete algebras we get if $\mathbf{M}$ is a variety of universal algebras such that each $A \in \mathbf{M}$ is free in $\mathbf{M}$ (for example, variety of vector spaces over some field).
+Then each set of $x$-extension conditions for each $A \in \mathbf{M}$ is empty and $A$ is complete. \\ \end{remark}

 \begin{proposition} Complete Abelian group is complete algebra in the variety of Abelian groups. \end{proposition}